What is an Antioxidant? What do they do? What foods contain Antioxidants

 Super Antioxidants

-Turmeric has also been used as a medicine in both traditional Chinese Medicine and Ayuvedic Medicine for thousands of years.Turmeric has been used extensively, traditionally, for the treatment of inflammation Colic, pain, and menstrual difficulties.
+Turmeric has been used as a medicine in traditional Chinese Medicine and Ayurvedic Medicine for thousands of years.
+Turmeric has been used extensively, traditionally, to treat inflammation, Colic, pain, and menstrual difficulties.
 It has also been used as a poultice for pain and inflammation.

-Turmeric also has strong anti microbial activity against a variety of bacteria, fungi and parasites.
+Turmeric also has strong antimicrobial activity against a variety of bacteria, fungi, and parasites.

 Many studies have also shown the ability of this herb to influence cholesterol.
-The benefits include decreasing LDL cholesterol (the damaging cholesterol) and triglycerides (the circulating fat in the bloodstream) and also inhibiting platelet clumping.
+The benefits include decreasing LDL cholesterol (the damaging cholesterol) and triglycerides (the circulating fat in the bloodstream) and inhibiting platelet clumping.